Ten Questions to Ask if You Still Haven't Found a Job | Let

 8. Do you send thank-you notes after interviews?

-9. Do you follow up after the interview and thank-you note?
+9. Do you follow up with the employer after the interview?

-If you've sent a thank-you note and haven't heard anything by the time the employer said the hiring decision would be made, give then a call.
-Be polite but persistent.
-This kind of follow-up shows your interest in the job.
+If you've sent a thank-you note and haven't heard anything by the time the employer said the hiring decision would be made, give then a call or send an email.
+It's important to be polite, but be persistent.
+This kind of follow-up shows you're interested in the job.

 10. Have you asked what you're doing wrong?

-If you can, when you get a ‘no’, ask what you did wrong or what you could have done better?
-Some employers won't give you a straight answer but occasionally you'll find a sympathetic person who you had a good rapport in the interview with.
-Something may be revealed that can give you a more effective approach to your job search, it will have been well worth asking.
-If you are rejected, also be sure to let the employer know you're still interested in working for the company.
-That technique has paid off for many a job-seeker when the person the company hired didn't work out.
+If you can, when you get a no, ask the employer what you did wrong or what you could have done better?
+Some employers won't give you a straight answer, but occasionally you'll find a sympathetic person who'll help you out.
+If they do reveal something that can give you a more effective approach for next time, it will have been well worth asking.

 Until next time,